 Before I continue with my encounter, a word on the people I was encountering!
 The Maasi are an ancient, semi-nomadic people who have been located in the region between Kenya and Tanzania since the middle of the 15th century, but their ancestors would have migrated here from North Africa.

 In an ever-changing world, the Maasai are a powerful symbol of Kenyan tradition and are praised for holding fast to their beliefs, the way of life and culture.
 They have become iconic to the country’s history, with their colorful clothing, jewellery, traditions and dances – and are arguably the most famous tribe in the whole continent as a result.

 Their main source of sustenance comes from livestock and farming – the practice of which has remained the same for hundreds if not thousands of years.
 They are a fascinating indigenous people – and meeting them was a pleasure!

 I bought some beautiful, traditional Maasai jewellery from the women in the village – a black bracelet and a blue necklace, handmade by Maasi craftswomen.

 I wore them proudly for the rest of the day!
 I was also given the traditional Shuka – which is the Maasi’s distinctive red robe that they wrap themselves in.

 This has a rich history unto itself, and I reckon I looked pretty badass wearing it!
-Red is the more common colour – but patterns can vary – with some looking not too dissimilar from a Scottish tartan.
+Red is the more common color – but patterns can vary – with some looking not too dissimilar from a Scottish tartan.